CUNY Student Psychological Counselor (HEA) in New York, New York

 IMPORTANT NOTICE: Health Plan Coverage for Employees Hired on or after October 1, 2022 City of New York employees and employees of Participating Employers and their eligible dependents hired on or after October 1, 2022 will only be eligible to enroll in the EmblemHealth HIP HMO Preferred Plan and must remain in the HIP HMO Preferred Plan for the first year (365 days) of employment.

 After 365 days of employment, the employee will have the option of either remaining in the HIP HMO Preferred Plan or selecting a different health plan within 30 days before the end of the 365th day period.

 If a new health plan is selected, the new plan will be effective on the 366th day.

 Only after the 365th day can the employee participate in any Annual Fall Transfer Period.
 An employee who needs to request an exemption from the required enrollment in the HIP HMO Preferred Plan can do so by submitting a HIP HMO Opt-Out Request Form to EmblemHealth.
 An employee, or eligible dependent, must meet certain criteria and the request must be approved by EmblemHealth before the exemption is granted.
 The HIP HMO Opt-Out Request Form and HIP service area are available on the EmblemHealth website.

 CUNY offers a comprehensive benefits package to employees and eligible dependents based on job title and classification.
 Employees are also offered pension and Tax-Deferred Savings Plans.
 Part-time employees must meet a weekly or semester work hour criteria to be eligible for health benefits.
 Health benefits are also extended to retirees who meet the eligibility criteria.

 HOW TO APPLY

-Open until filled, with review of resumes to begin February 8, 2023.
+Open until filled with the review of applications to begin May 22, 2023.